 Those parameters are backend engine-specific, and are different between UDP Tunnel and the VDE backend drivers.
-For example, please see chapter 6.8, UDP Tunnel networking, page 104.
+For example, please see chapter 6.8, UDP Tunnel networking, page 101.

-- The guestmemoryballoon operation changes the size of the guest memory balloon, that is, memory allocated by the VirtualBox Guest Additions from the guest operating system and returned to the hypervisor for re-use by other virtual machines.
+- natpf<1-N> [<name>],tcp|udp,[<hostip>],<hostport>,[<guestip>], <guestport>: This option defines a NAT port-forwarding rule (please see chapter 6.3.1, Configuring port forwarding with NAT, page 95 for details). - natpf<1-N> delete <name>: This option deletes a NAT port-forwarding rule (please see chapter 6.3.1, Configuring port forwarding with NAT, page 95 for details). - The guestmemoryballoon size in MB> operation changes the size of the guest memory balloon, that is, memory allocated by the VirtualBox Guest Additions from the guest operating system and returned to the hypervisor for re-use by other virtual machines.
 This must be specified in megabytes.
-For details, see chapter 4.9.1, Memory ballooning, page 80. - usbattach and usbdettach make host USB devices visible to the virtual machine on the fly, without the need for creating filters first.
+For details, see chapter 4.9.1, Memory ballooning, page 77. - usbattach<uuid|address> [--capturefile <filename>]

+and usbdetach <uuid|address> [--capturefile <filename>] make host USB devices visible/invisible to the virtual machine on the fly, without the need for creating filters first.
 The USB devices can be specified by UUID (unique identifier) or by address on the host system.
+Use the -capturefile option to specify the absolute path of a file for writing activity logging data.